Simplicial intersection homology revisited: Blown-up intersection cohomologies

 \section{Blown-up intersection cohomologies}

 \begin{quote}

-Intersection homology and cohomology do not verify the Poincaré duality for any ring of coefficient (see \cite{MR3046315}).
-The blown-up intersection cohomology has been introduced in order to recover this property through a cap product with a fundamental class (see \cite{CST5}).
-We present the singular and simplicial versions of the blown-up intersection cohomology associated to a filtered complex $K$.
+Intersection homology and cohomology do not verify the Poincaré duality for any ring of coefficient (see \cite{MR699009,MR3046315}).
+The blown-up intersection cohomology has been introduced in order to recover this property through a cap product with a fundamental class (see \cite{CST7}).
+In this section, we extend the paradigm (simplicial, singular) to the blown-up intersection cohomology.
+After their definitions, we show in Propositions \eqref{prop:restr3}, \eqref{RelativoBiss} and \eqref{JoinMain} that the process used for intersection homology is still valid here.
+Finally, we prove the existence of an isomorphism between the simplicial and singular blown-up intersection cohomologies in \thmref{DKTris}, for a full filtered simplicial complex. \end{quote}

-We provide some calculations involving these cohomologies used in this work in order to establish an isomorphism between their singular and simplicial versions.
-Namely \begin{itemize} \item the proof of the existence of a long exact sequence in intersection cohomology for the pairs $(|K|,|\cL(K)|)$ and $(K,\cL(K))$ (cf. \propref{prop:restr3}), \item the decomposition of the relative intersection cohomology of the above pairs (cf. \propref{RelativoBiss}), and \item the computation of the intersection cohomology of $ |\beta * L_\beta|$ (resp. $\beta * L_\beta$) in function of the intersection cohomology of $|L_\beta|$ (resp. $L_\beta$) (cf. \propref{JoinMain}), \end{itemize}

-Finally, we prove the isomorphism between the two versions of the blown-up intersection cohomology in \thmref{DKTris}.